5l1v3r1/Sonarr-wiki/Failed-Download-Handling.md

 There are a couple components that make up the failed download handling process:

-1) Check SABnzbd Queue and History for failed downloads
+1) **Check Downloader**:

 a.
-Queue - Encrypted (passworded) as detected by SAB
+Queue - Check your downloader's queue for password-protected (encrypted) releases
 b.
-History - Failed, whatever the reason, not enough to repair or extraction failed
+History - Check your downloader's history for failure (eg. not enough to repair, or extraction failed)

 When Sonarr finds a failed download it starts processing them and does a few things: